 Access Control

 You can do this through the security files.
-There's one shared file at /model/defaults in your ARDI installation directory, and you can also create site-specific security files by creating a file called security.json in your site folder.
+There's one shared file at /model/defaults in your ARDI installation directory, and you can also create site-specific security files by creating a file called security.rules in your site folder.

 Note that these files are not additive.
 If you use a site-specific security file, the rules in the default file will be ignored.
+As such, we suggest copying the existing file as a getting-started point.

 Because this security layer is in addition to the built-in user security of ARDI, security rules are designed to allow access by default.